Central State Hospital (Milledgeville, Georgia)

 Georgia's state mental asylum located in Milledgeville, Georgia, now known as the Central State Hospital (CSH), has been the state's largest facility for treatment of mental illness and developmental disabilities.
 In continuous operation since accepting its first patient in December 1842, the hospital was founded as the Georgia State Lunatic, Idiot, and Epileptic Asylum, and was also known as the Georgia State Sanitarium and Milledgeville State Hospital during its long history.
 By the 1960s the facility had grown into the largest mental hospital in the world (contending with Pilgrim Psychiatric Center in New York).
 Its landmark Powell Building and the vast, abandoned 1929 Jones Building stand among some 200 buildings on two thousand acres that once housed nearly 12,000 patients.

 The CSH complex currently encompasses about 1750 acre, a pecan grove and historic cemeteries, and serves about 200 mental health patients.
 As of 2016 the facility offers short-stay acute treatment for people with mental illness, residential units and habilitation programs for people with developmental disabilities, recovery programs that require a longer stay, and specialized skilled and ICF nursing centers.
 Some programs serve primarily the central-Georgia region while other programs serve counties throughout the state.

 History

-In the first decades of the 1800s there was a movement in several states to reform prisons, create public schools, and establish state-run hospitals for the mentally ill.
-In 1837, the Georgia State Legislature responded to a call from Governor Wilson Lumpkin, by passing a bill calling for the creation of a "State Lunatic, Idiot, and Epileptic Asylum."
-Located in Milledgeville, then the state capital, the facility opened in 1842.
+The early decades of the 19th century sparked a wave of nationwide social reforms focused on establishing public education, reforming prisons, and constructing dedicated psychiatric facilities.
+Responding to an urgent directive from Governor Wilson Lumpkin, the Georgia State Legislature passed a bill in 1837 authorizing the creation of the "State Lunatic, Idiot, and Epileptic Asylum."
+Established in Milledgeville, which was then the state capital, the facility opened its doors in 1842.